Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   Without don't-cares, would need more terms!
 ]

-== Algebraic Minimization: Laws Review
+== Algebraic Minimization

-Beyond K-maps, we minimize algebraically using Boolean laws:
+Beyond K-maps, we can minimize algebraically using Boolean laws:

 #Block(color: purple)[
   *Essential simplification laws:*